conduktor/conduktor-docs/docs/guides/tutorials/configure-chargeback.md

 ## Overview

-Chargeback allows organizations to track and allocate costs/usage associated with Kafka resources to different teams or departments based on their data consumption and processing, facilitating cost accountability and management.
+<GlossaryTerm>Chargeback</GlossaryTerm> allows organizations to track and allocate costs/usage associated with Kafka resources to different teams or departments based on their data consumption and processing, facilitating cost accountability and management.

-As of now, the tracked metrics are:
+Currently, the tracked metrics are: **bytes produced and consumed by service accounts**.
+We'll be adding more metrics soon.

-- Service Accounts produced bytes
-- Service Accounts consumed bytes

-We plan to add more metrics to Chargeback in the future.
-Let us know which metrics you would like to see next.

-## Requirement
+## Pre-requisites

 Chargeback requires both Console and Gateway: